-Under the no-action alternative, no new construction or new training activities associated with the Marine Corps relocation to Guam would occur in Tinian, and the Marine Corps would not meet training needs and requirements in support of the proposed action.
-The purpose and need for training in Tinian as described in Chapter 1 would not be met.
+Under the no-action alternative, the proposed relocation of Marines from Okinawa to Guam and increased training activities on Tinian would not occur.
 There would be no impacts on airspace use.
 There would be no reduction in the amount of navigable airspace, or no assignment of new or modified SUA.
 Similarly, there would be no change to enroute airways or IFR procedures.
 There would also be no restrictions on access to and no effect on the use of airports or airfields available for public use, and there would be no effect on airport or airfield arrival and departure traffic flows.
 There would be no construction that could obstruct air navigation and no new air traffic that could affect aviation safety.
-There would be no impacts to airspace resources.